puitk-olp/tsad-mc/README.md

 ```
 By default, our image is built from `python:3.12-slim` image.
 If required, this can be adjusted in very first line of [Dockerfile](docker/Dockerfile). \
 *Note: Edit it only if you know what you do!*

+***Important!*** \
+The Docker image built here is an environment only image.
+It means that it does not contain either our app source code nor datasets.
+Those have to be mounted as volumes during docker container run.
+When using `runner.py` script, it will be done automatically, otherwise an user has to take care of mounting.

 Verify if the docker image is present in the system: